 If your audit team is struggling to become more data-driven, take a look at your teams’ data analytics skills, buy-in from the top, and the tools you have at your disposal.

-Touchstone Research for Internal Audit is Still Open
+Touchstone Insights for Internal Audit is Still Open